The Dawn of a World Simulator

 Interacting with simulations in natural ways

 World models change this by turning simulation into an ongoing process.
-When a model generates a stream of video in real time—conditioned on past observations and user actions—the simulation becomes inherently interactive.
-The system evolves step by step, responding immediately to interventions, without needing to be restarted or reconfigured.
+When a model generates a stream of simulation in real time—conditioned on past observations and user actions—the simulation becomes inherently interactive.
+This makes a different kind of interaction possible.
+Instead of issuing commands and waiting for results, a user can engage continuously with a simulation that maintains state over time.

 A simple example is a tutor.
 Imagine a simulated instructor who explains a concept visually, responds to spoken questions, pauses when interrupted, and adapts based on your facial expression.
 For this to work, the model must learn jointly from long-horizon video, language, and interaction data: how explanations unfold over time, how dialogue and action relate, and how context is maintained across minutes or hours.

 The broader implication is that simulations no longer need to be static tools or narrow.
 When learned from large amounts of multimodal data, world models can produce interactive systems that feel continuous and stateful, supporting richer forms of interaction than traditional simulators.
-Audio, language, and action become natural ways to interact.

 Multimodal inputs and outputs